lllyasviel/ControlNet-v1-1-nightly/readme_temp.md

 ![img](github_docs/imgs/shuffle_1.png)

-In the results, the left-top one is the "shuffled" image.
+In the 6 images on the right, the left-top one is the "shuffled" image.
 All others are outputs.

 In fact, since the ControlNet is trained to recompose images, we do not even need to shuffle the input - sometimes we can just use the original image as input.